webteamfabcoders/pretestplus/README.md

   - Adding a part

     1. To add a part click on "tests" on the menu.
 The tests page opens with all the test.
-    2. Click on "Edit Test".
+    2. Click on "Edit Test" of the test you want to modify.
     3. Then click on "ADD PART".
 Once the part  is created, it will be listed on the left sidebar.

   - Deleting a part